astral-sh/uv/docs/guides/integration/fastapi.md

 # Using uv with FastAPI

-[FastAPI](https://github.com/fastapi/fastapi) is modern, high-performance Python web framework.
+[FastAPI](https://github.com/fastapi/fastapi) is a modern, high-performance Python web framework.
 You can use uv to manage your FastAPI project, including installing dependencies, managing environments, running FastAPI applications, and more.

 !!! note